A staggering “83% of employers believe attracting and retaining talent” is one of the primary challenges for their recruiting and hiring teams.

 Regular review of employee salaries and pay analysis is necessary to ensure you are paying employees within the industry standard, in addition to what is appropriate based on their skillset and responsibilities.
 Every organization differs in terms of amount, how positions are paid, and the responsibilities that make up each position.
 These are necessary elements when reviewing pay structure and roles.
 The end goal, however, is to pay employees fairly and keep them engaged and motivated.

 Employees find growth and development to be a major factor in staying motivated and in showing professional progress toward their next career goal.
 Consider including opportunities for the adoption of new hard skills, the refinement of specific soft skills, job shadowing in complementary roles, or giving employees the ability to broaden their knowledge in an area of their choosing.
-Regardless of the method, it’s important that the organization support the employees’ desire to achieve a goal and stay motivated.
+Regardless of the method, it’s important that the organization supports the employees’ desire to achieve a goal and stay motivated.

 Job satisfaction and employee engagement feed directly into employee retention.
 This, in addition to refining your existing hiring process, conducting a regular pay analysis, and enabling employee growth and development will all aid in improving employee retention, overall.
 Contact Vensure to learn how integrated HR technology can reduce employee turnover and accelerate organizational growth.